 1) Business Integrity

 The highest standards of integrity are to be expected in all business interactions.
-Suppliers shall prohibit any and all forms of corruption, extortion, embezzlement and bribes.
+Suppliers shall prohibit any and all forms of bribery, corruption, extortion and embezzlement.

 The highest standards of integrity are to be expected in all business interactions.